-The Stroke Foundation/Little Stroke Warriors (based in Australia): strokefoundation.org.au
+The Stroke Foundation/Childhood Stroke (based in Australia): strokefoundation.org.au/about-stroke/learn/childhood-

 SPECIAL NOTE

 For the purpose of this guide, we have included frequently used resources specific to Pediatric Stroke.

 Our comprehensive website has more in-depth information on all of the topics covered in this Pediatric Stroke Family Tool Kit.